bear-rsg/4m-association/themes/material/README.md

         reverse=True)} # reversed for descending order
 ```

-You will probably want to use [pelican-materialbox](https://github.com/greizgh/pelican-materialbox), a pelican plugin to use [materialboxed](http://materializecss.com/media.html#materialbox) from Materialize.title: (.*)
+You will probably want to use [pelican-materialbox](https://github.com/greizgh/pelican-materialbox), a pelican plugin to use [materialboxed](http://materializecss.com/media.html#materialbox) from Materialize.
-date: 2021-03-31

-date: 2021-03-30

 MIT